sobteclib/sobtec2/en/content/07chatons.md

-many and complex: generalised surveillance, artificial intelligences fed by “*big data”*, the end of anonymity and private life, brakes on freedom of expression and access to information, censorship or loss of data following the closure of a service...
-Fortunately, a band of irascible Gauls, meeting around the Association Framasoft [^3] is bravely trying to “*de-googlize”* the Internet [^4] and extend this initiative so that we can “retake control” [^5].
+many and complex: generalised surveillance, artificial intelligences fed by “*big data”*, the end of anonymity and private life, brakes on freedom of expression and access to information, censorship or loss of data following the closure of a service…  Fortunately, a band of irascible Gauls, meeting around the Association Framasoft [^3] is bravely trying to “*de-googlize”* the Internet [^4] and extend this initiative so that we can “retake control” [^5].